mrmartin1998/budget-buddy/test-checklist.md

 - [ ] Test "Remember me" functionality
 - [ ] Verify token storage in localStorage

-Issues:
-  - On the landing page, the logout button is visible but I haven't logged in yet... it should show login button instead.
-  - There is no remember me functionality.

 ## 2. Dashboard Testing
 - [ ] Verify all dashboard components load:
   - [ ] Account Manager